The credit card balance

-which report does the credit card balance go on - p&l or balance sheet?
+which report does the credit card balance go on?

 The credit card balance is shown on the Balance Sheet under Liabilities in an account called Credit Card Balance Owing, because any balance on the credit card that is owed to a credit card company is like a loan from them.